TalAharon23/Soduko/README.md

 # Soduko
 Soduko Game,
-Progrmmed in C, as part of advanced C course in MTA - Academic Tel Aviv Jaffa College.
+Programmed in C, as part of advanced C course in MTA - Academic Tel Aviv Jaffa College.
 Using Lists, Trees, Structs, Allocations, Recursions and more.